eclipse/mita/website/site/content/language/introduction.md

 Further, once you leave the prototyping phase or feel that you need more control over your system, you can always fall back to the C level and go from there.

 ## Anatomy of an Mita program
-Mita programs live in files ending with `.x`, for example `application.x`.
+Mita programs live in files ending with `.mita`, for example `application.mita`.
 Let's have a look at an example which implements a simple Bluetooth enabled shock detector:
 ```TypeScript
 package main;